Edgar-Donk/tkinter.ttk.style/README.md

 with its background colour, then create the widget background with gradient, create the outer border and corners.
 The transparent outer corners are made next, followed by the highlights and shadow then the arrow.
 Finally we save and display the image.
 The colours and sizes are picked up directly from the original drawing.
 There are no arcs since at this size the results would be most unsatisfactory.
-In fact at this size using the polygon or line on inclined lines might only work well if we had a good template to work from.
-The flakiest part is the arrow, we have no real way of determining the antialiasing pixels adjacent to the outside borders, in fact those pixels adjacent to the corners look like a problem.

 In order to make a new widget it would be better to work at a much larger size, draw the widget, then save it at the reduced size.
 When drawing at larger sizes there is no simple way to maintain the colour without using thick lines, since if we were to use a single pixel line in our large image, when we produce the final image the lines have a really washed-out colour.
 Say we choose a working image 9x as large our lines and corners will all need to be 9 pixels wide.
 At this level of magnification arcs can be used.
 We can also use polygons with an outside outline differing in colour to the internal fill.
 Unfortunately for us PIL ImageDraw cannot create thick arcs directly without resorting to two pieslices.
-The canvas widget from tkinter produces good looking results, most impressive was how a thick arc ties up to the adjacent thick lines at all four corners.
 In common with similar drawing programs one must make allowances for the line thicknesses and how the program places the line central axis.
 This applies both to lines and arcs.
 The problem with tkinter canvas is that we can only save images as pdf files, which either need to be converted or captured.
 In this respect PIL is far more flexible, as we have seen we can change the image size with or without a filter and save directly as a png image, the drawing shortcomings can be solved.

 When we tested our corners we found that the diagonal lines could produce a reasonable antialiasing effect if we made an enlarged image, then drew the corners with pieslice then reduced the image to the widget size.
 This leaves the antialiasing on the arrow to be